-Before a suspended student will be readmitted he or she must prepare a Probation Contract which will identify the measures to be applied to improve the student's GPA (e.g. change of program, remedial classes, tutorial or other academic support services, etc.).
+Before a suspended student will be readmitted, a Probation Contract must be completed with their Academic Advisor.
+The contract will identify the measures to be applied to improve the student's GPA (e.g., change of program, enrollment in developmental or preparatory classes, visiting the tutoring centers, or other academic support services, etc.).
 Enrollment for the next semester will be limited to a maximum of twelve (12) credit hours.
-The student must earn a 2.00 grade point average (GPA) or higher for the term.
-The student will remain on probation until he/she attains a cumulative GPA for good standing (see above chart).
-In the event that the student does not achieve either of the above mentioned criteria, the student will be placed on academic suspension for one term.
+The student must earn a 2.00 GPA or higher for the term.
+Additional supports such as Career Services, TRIO Student Success Center, Personal Counseling, and/or Tutoring Centers are also commonly required or recommended.
+The student will remain on probation until a cumulative GPA of 2.000 or higher is achieved for good standing.
+In the event that the student does not achieve either of the above-mentioned criteria, the student will be placed on academic suspension for one term.